nhsuk/see-a-gp/views/acne-guide/check-if-you-have-acne/main-content.md

 ## Check if you have acne {id="check"}

-You can have acne on your:
+You usually have acne on your:
-- face
+- face - for most people
 - back
 - chest
 - shoulders

 Acne can be mild to severe.
-This depends on what kind of spots you have.

 <dl>